 - Can’t you just opt for a DIY braces provider where X-rays are non-mandatory?

-TLDR: YES – X-rays are incredibly important when it comes to orthodontic treatments.
+TLDR: YES – X-rays are incredibly important when it comes to dental braces.

 What are X-rays?

 X-rays, also known as radiographs, are images created when a beam of radiation called electromagnetic waves passes through the body and hits a sensor on the other side.

 This process creates pictures that reveal the differences in the densities of the tissues through which they pass.
 And in the specific case of dental X-rays, here’s what you’ll see at the dentist’s office:

 - Enamel and fillings – Because these are dense, they’ll appear white in colour on the radiograph

 - The bone around the teeth, root canals, and decay – Because these are less dense, these, therefore, appear darker in colour on the radiograph

 That said, there are several types of dental X-rays, which record slightly different views of your mouth.
 Common examples include: